 Since you understand that you’ve trained to hit harder than anyone else, then if you lose control over situations that you could easily get under control, you could end up hurting people really really bad.

-- Taking a Punch – it’s no funny business to train to take a punch or hits to your body or especially your face/head area, nevertheless, it is very important to train for it.
+It’s no funny business to train to take a punch or hits to your body or especially your face/head area, nevertheless, it is very important to train for it.
 The rationale behind this is not because you just simply want to be tough and manly, but because it’s very easy to break the human mind with intense shock and awe.
 Is that term familiar?
 It should be because the US Military is famous for using this term whenever they attack their enemies with overwhelming firepower.

 Here is a lengthy article published by the National Center for Biotechnology Information (NCBI) about the psychological effects of war on soldiers and it’s not just PTSD that’s affecting them, but more than a dozen other mental illnesses also.
 Psychiatrists say that getting hit extremely hard by a punch or a kick from someone while you’re completely unaware of it has the same psychological effect as a soldier experiencing a prolonged firefight.